Our SEND Provision

 Governor for SEND - Karima Mould

 At West Ewell Primary School and Nursery, we have an inclusive school approach which supports all learners engaging in activities together - all children are fully integrated into school life, both inside and outside of the classroom.
-Differentiation and assessment is embedded in our curriculum and practice and reasonable adjustments are made to teaching approaches and resources in order to include and support all learners to access the curriculum.
+Adaptive teaching and assessment are embedded in our curriculum and practice.
+Reasonable adjustments are made to teaching approaches and resources in order to include and support all learners to access the curriculum.

 What are Special Educational Needs and Disabilities?